-Even though it was almost 90 degrees outside, I felt like a pureed soup was my only option other than eating sauteed mushrooms every day for lunch.
+I felt like a pureed soup was my only option other than eating sauteed mushrooms every day for lunch.
 (TOO.
 MUCH.)
 Plus, I’d never made mushroom soup before — much less a paleo mushroom soup.

 Thus, “Creamy Bacon Soup” was born.
 Creamy is a nice word.
 So is bacon.
 And the soup WAS creamy AND contained bacon so I don’t feel like it was a total deception.
 It was no surprise that they were excited for dinner.
 I just had to keep them out of the kitchen and hide the mushroom evidence afterward.

 And you know what?
 The little stinkers each ate two bowls and asked me to make it again the next week.
 My oldest also requested that I put some leftovers in her school lunch (<– WHAT?!) and the other two (and Steve) finished off the rest the next day.
-The soup is super creamy and has such a nice, deep flavor.
+The comforting soup is super creamy and has such a nice, deep flavor.

 I think it’s safe to say I won them over.
 I’m trying to figure out how long to wait before I tell them that they’re actually eating a bowl full of pureed mushrooms.

 This recipe starts out by roasting a bunch of fresh mushrooms, onions, garlic, and fresh rosemary or fresh thyme if you’d rather use that.
 I don’t use olive oil when I roast things — I use avocado oil, coconut oil, or ghee for a heat-safe alternative.

 Then you dump all of that roasted goodness into a large pot or dutch oven along with your broth and a few other things and cook it over medium-high heat until everything is heated up.
 Then you buzz it up with an immersion blender!